-Why Would The Doctor Take Me Off This Study Early?
+Why Would The Doctor Take Me Off This SubStudy Early?

-The study doctor may need to take you off the study early without your permission if:
+The substudy doctor may need to take you off the substudy early without your permission if:

-- The substudy is cancelled - A Study Monitoring Committee (SMC) recommends that the substudy be stopped early (An SMC is an outside group of experts who monitor the substudy.) - You are not able to complete the substudy visit 1(entry) and substudy visit 2 (day 1) evaluations - You are not able to complete the substudy visit 8 (day 7) evaluations - You stop taking the A5329 study drugs or your HIV drugs before your substudy visit 8 (day 7) - Your primary care provider or investigator thinks the substudy is no longer in your best interest - You withdraw your consent for the substudy A5335s - You become pregnant or begin breast feeding
+• The substudy is cancelled

+- A Study Monitoring Committee (SMC) recommends that the substudy be stopped early (An SMC is an outside group of experts who monitor the substudy.) - You are not able to complete the substudy visit 1(entry) and substudy visit 2 (day 1) evaluations - You are not able to complete the substudy visit 8 (day 7) evaluations (note that these evaluations may be rescheduled anytime within 84 days after your enrollment into A5335s, as long as you are still on A5329 study medications). - You stop taking the A5329 study drugs or your HIV drugs before your substudy visit 8 (day 7) - Your primary care provider or investigator thinks the substudy is no longer in your best interest - You withdraw your consent for the substudy A5335s - You become pregnant or begin breast feeding